 If you have simple syrup on hand, you can use that for this basil drink.
 Start with 1/4 ounce (1-1/2 teaspons) per drink, and add more to taste if needed.

-You can also use agave nectar (also so good in agave lemonade) for these cocktails with basil.
+You can also use agave nectar or honey for these cocktails with basil.
 Again, start with 1/4 ounce per drink, and add more to taste if needed.

-A green hued basil vodka cocktail garnished with a lemon wheel and fresh basil sprig.
+Basil smash cocktails garnished with a lime wheel and fresh basil sprig.

-Some of my favorite savory snacks to serve with a round of basil drinks are Greek chicken meatballs, caramelized onion dip and spicy potato chips.
+Some of our favorite savory snacks to serve with a round of basil drinks are Greek Chicken Meatballs, Caramelized Onion Dip and Spicy Potato Chips.

-If you’re more in the mood for charcuterie or a big party platter to serve with this basil vodka cocktail, try my jarcuterie or one of 36 charcuterie board ideas.
+If you’re more in the mood for charcuterie or a big party platter to serve with this basil vodka cocktail, try one of these 60+ Unique Charcuterie Board Ideas.

 Green hued basil cocktails garnished with lemon on a wicker tray.